ivanseibel/markdown-chat/README.md

 The main motivation of this project was to understand how WebSocket could add value to a web application with Django by creating a real-time communication channel with the presentation layer.

-As a result, the presentation layer was separated from Django and implemented as a SPA (Single Page Application) to demonstrate how this kind of real communication takes place in this architectural model.
+As a result, the presentation layer was separated from Django and implemented as a SPA (Single Page Application) to demonstrate how this kind of real-time communication takes place in this architectural model.

 ## 1.1.
 Back-End <a name = "11_back-end"></a>